carbonable-labs/cairo-dynamic-metadata/README.md

 # Generating ERC3525-compatible On-chain Metadata

-## Summary
+## About
-Starknet compute is cheap enough to be able to generate complex Metadata on-chain.
+The purpose is to displays on-chain attributes via the periphery interface IERC3525MetadataDescriptor.
-This project displays on-chain attributes via the periphery interface IERC3525MetadataDescriptor.
+Starknet L2 compute is cheap enough to be able to generate complex Metadata on-chain.

 ## To-do:
 - Metadata interfaces